 On-Line Homework.
-There are 10 on-line "Mastering Chemistry" homework assignments.
+There are 11 on-line "Mastering Chemistry" homework assignments titled HW1-HW12.
 See the course outline on page 6 for the due dates given in parentheses.
-The homework should be printed out at the beginning of the week, and the answers should be entered online before 11pm on the day of the assignment.
+The homework should be entered online before 11pm on the day of the assignment.
 There is a 55 minute grace period after which no uncompleted problems can be accepted.
-Additional problems from the book will be assigned but not graded.
+Each assignment contains over 100 points worth of problems, yet the maximum grade is 100.
 Chemistry is a problem solving science, and the importance of working these problems cannot be understated.
 We encourage you to work in groups and not attempt to work on the questions at the last minute.